Right to information

 - View the documents published in our Publication Scheme.
 You can learn About us, Our services, Our finances, Our priorities, Our decisions, Our policies and Our lists and registers.

 - Search our website.
 Can't find what you are looking for on our website?
-Try using our search box located on each webpage or check our sitemap or our website FAQs.
+Try using our search box located on each webpage or check our sitemap.

 - View the Disclosure Log published on this website.
 In our Disclosure Log, you will find details of documents that the City has already released after a person has made an RTI access application.
 Disclosure logs support the idea that if one person has expressed an interest in accessing particular documents, then the same documents might be of interest to the wider community.
 The Queensland Office of the Information Commissioner provides information about Disclosure Logs, including details of information which we cannot provide to you via our Disclosure Log.